KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/2elementvalue.md

 1. In Chrome, try testing this out to see the alert pop up with the value you enter in the name field.

-  {% hint style='tip' %}
-Notice we can leave the name blank.
-The value will be empty but the alert still displays with nothing inside.
-  {% endhint %}

 1. Great!
 Now let's make the alert message a little more helpful by appending extra text to the name so it sounds friendly.
 We can do this using **string concatenation**.
 In the `submitOrder` function in Atom, edit the code for the `alert` message:

    ```js